Reporting A Lost/Stolen Passport & Urgent Replacement

 If you haven't got any holidays or business trips booked and you have no upcoming travel plans in the next 4 weeks then the best option for you is to apply in paper form.

-You can either collect an application form from your local Post Office fill it in completely and correctly and return it to The Passport Office or you can apply online in just a few steps:
+You can collect an application form from your local Post Office fill it in completely and correctly and return it to Passport Office in the envelope provided with the application form, also see Advice for postal passport applications

 The average waiting time for a passport using the standard service is about 3 weeks, but if you are applying during peak season, summer holidays, Easter, Christmas, then the waiting time dramatically jumps up to about 6 weeks and sometimes longer.